oroinc/documentation/user_guide_sales_tools/b2b_sales/leads.rst

 -  **Share**: Share a lead with contacts of your choice.

 .. image:: ../../img/leads_2.0/share_lead.png
+   :alt: Sharing settings dialog for a lead

 -  **Disqualify action:** Disqualify a lead.

    .. note:: You can disqualify a lead in three ways:

-              1. By clicking on red :guilabel:`Disqualify` button on the lead record page.
+              1. By clicking **Disqualify** on the lead record page.
               2. By changing its status to Disqualified in the edit lead form.
               3. By changing its status to Disqualified from the grid.

 -  **Convert To Opportunity:** Converting a lead to opportunity (i.e.    and potential deal) qualifies the lead.
 More information on opportunities can be found :ref:`here <user-guide-system-channel-entities-opportunities>`.

    .. note:: Once the lead is converted to an opportunity, it is marked Qualified and will no longer be visible in Open Leads grid.

 -  **Edit:** Open the edit form for a lead and amend lead details.

 -  **Delete:** Delete a lead from the system.

 -  **More Actions:** Add Note, Send Email, Add Event, Log Call or Add Task.

 .. image:: ../../img/leads_2.0/more_actions_lead.png
+   :alt: Click on more actions to add new actions

 You can also edit address details of a lead, as illustrated in the screenshot below:

 .. image:: ../../img/leads_2.0/address_edit.png
+   :alt: Add address details of a lead

 Manage Lead From the Grid
 -------------------------

 The following actions can be performed for leads from the grid:

--  Delete a lead from the system: \ |IcDelete|
+* Delete a lead from the system:  |IcDelete|

--  Get to the :ref:`edit form <user-guide-ui-components-create-pages>` of the lead: \ |IcEdit|
+* Get to the :ref:`edit form <user-guide-ui-components-create-pages>` of the lead:  |IcEdit|

--  Get to the :ref:`view page <user-guide-ui-components-create-pages>` of the lead: \ |IcView|
+* Get to the :ref:`view page <user-guide-ui-components-create-pages>` of the lead:  |IcView|

 .. image:: ../../img/leads_2.0/manage_leads.jpg
+   :alt: Manage lead from the grid

 Grid Views
 ^^^^^^^^^^